zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 ## Conclusion

+On this iteration I have probed with Phi-3 that:

+- I can overfit to the train set
+- Fine-tuning on train set improves accuracy on the eval dataset
+- Starting from a model that learned to count was not helpful
+- The most important feature of the train set is to have different tasks.
+We have to train on the biggest number possible of different tasks.
+  Using data augmentations that change the meaning of the task, such as geometric transformations or color swaps are very helpful.
+- The re-arc dataset has different distribution than the ARC dataset: different sizes and colors.
+Its utility is limited because of this difference

+We have improved the leaderboard score from 1 to 3.

 ## Next steps

 - Could I frame the problem as a 2 player game where the first player needs to describe in text the